 Presumptive taxation scheme for persons having income from profession

-Income of a taxpayer who is engaged in any profession such as legal, medical, engineering, or architectural profession, or the profession of accountancy or technical consultancy, interior decoration, or any other profession as is notified by the Board in the Official Gazette and whose total gross receipts does not exceed INR 5 million in a previous year, is estimated at a sum equal to 50% of the total gross receipts, or, as the case may be, a sum higher than the aforesaid sum earned by the taxpayer.
-The scheme will apply to such resident taxpayer who is an individual, a Hindu Undivided Family (HUF), or a partnership firm, but not a limited liability partnership firm.
-Under this scheme, the taxpayer will be deemed to have been allowed all the business expenses that one is otherwise eligible to claim.
-The taxpayer is not required to maintain books of accounts and get them audited unless the taxpayer claims profits and gains from the aforesaid profession are lower than the profits and gains deemed to be one's income and the taxpayer’s income exceeds the maximum amount that is not chargeable to income tax.
-This has been effective from 1 April 2017 and will apply to tax year 2016/17 and subsequent years.
+Income of a taxpayer who is engaged in specified profession such as legal, medical, engineering or architectural profession or the profession of accountancy or technical consultancy or interior decoration or any other profession and whose total gross receipts does not exceed INR 5 million in a tax year, is estimated at a sum equal to 50% of the total gross receipts, or, as the case may be, a sum higher than the aforesaid sum earned by the taxpayer.
+The scheme will apply to such resident taxpayer who is an individual, Hindu undivided family (HUF) or partnership firm but not Limited liability partnership firm.
+Under this scheme the taxpayer will be deemed to have been allowed all the business expenses, which he is otherwise eligible to claim.
+The taxpayer are not required to maintain books of accounts and get them audited unless the taxpayer claims profits and gains from the aforesaid profession are lower than the profits and gains deemed to be his/ her income and the taxpayer’s income exceeds the maximum amount which is not chargeable to income-tax.

-Dividend income received from an SEBI-registered Indian mutual fund is not taxable in the hands of the recipient.
+- Dividend income received from SEBI registered Indian mutual fund is not taxable in the hands of recipient.
 This applies to resident as well as non-resident shareholders.